-For instance, people who act passive aggressive may have a deep seeded fear of abandonment.
-This could be caused by something like having emotionally distant parents as a child.
+For instance, people who act passive aggressive may have a deep-seated fear of abandonment.
+This fear could be a result of a childhood experience like having emotionally distant parents.

-So, if you are in a relationship with a passive aggressive, you might want to do some digging into their childhood and pay attention to their parent’s behaviors.
-It's more than likely your passive aggressive didn’t have the warmest, most loving parents.
+So, if you are in a relationship with someone with passive-aggressive tendencies, you might want to do some digging into their childhood and pay attention to their parents' or care-giver's behaviors.

 Most people are taught at a young age that it's bad to express anger inappropriately.
-However, a person with passive-aggressive tendencies likely learned that expressing anger in any way is bad and that it's wrong for them to feel anger at all.
+A person with passive-aggressive tendencies likely learned that expressing anger in any way is bad and that it's wrong for them to feel anger at all.

-Because pretty much everyone learns how to express their feelings from their family, the amount of love and security people are given and how anger is dealt with in their childhood can determine how they deal with those issues as adults.
+Because pretty much everyone learns how to express their feelings from their family members, the amount of love and security people are given and how anger is dealt with in their childhood can determine how they deal with those issues as adults.

 Perhaps your S.O. grew up in a household that didn't allow anger or conflict.
 If someone's childhood was void of negative emotions like these, it could make it difficult for them to express their feelings even as an adult.
 And when people aren't able to express themselves, feelings can emerge in passive-aggressive ways.

-Essentially, people often become passive aggressive because they are taught in early childhood not to express their feelings or needs.
-In fact, they are taught to hide their true feelings and this is the crux of the issue.
-The key to moving forward is working out a way for your passive S.O. to express how they really feel and what they really want from you.
+People often become passive aggressive because they are taught in early childhood not to express their feelings or needs.
+Rather, they are taught to hide their true feelings.
+This is the crux of the issue.
+The key to moving forward is working out a way for your passive S.O. to safely and constructively express how they really feel and what they really want from you.